vapor-ware/synse-server/README.md

 operation at edge data center sites, but can run in more traditional data center environments, IoT labs, or as a monitoring and control solution for DIY projects.

-With Synse's plugin architecture, I²C devices, RS-485 devices, and IPMI devices could all be accessed the same way.
-The uniform HTTP API can with any number of backend protocols.
-Adding functionality to a deployment becomes as simple as configuring an additional plugin.
+With Synse's HTTP API and plugin backend, devices communicating over different protocols (I²C, RS-485, or IPMI for example) can all be accessed via the same uniform API.
+Supporting a new protocol or device is as simple as writing a new plugin with the [Synse SDK][sdk].

 For more information about Synse Server and other components of the Synse platform, see the [project documentation][documentation].

 ## Getting Started

-Synse components are designed as containerized applications, making them easier to compose, deploy, and manage (e.g. via [Docker Compose][docker-compose] or [Kubernetes][kubernetes]).
+Synse components are designed to run as containerized applications, making them easier to compose, deploy, and manage (e.g. via [Docker Compose][docker-compose] or [Kubernetes][kubernetes]).
 Getting the Synse Server image is as easy as: